 LEARNERS as Text Analysts

-Imbued with the Language skills of Reading, Writing, Speaking, Listening, Grammar and Vocabulary, our pupils will graduate from Sembawang with have a strong foundation in English and a deep appreciation of differing texts, ready for the next phase of education.
+Imbued with the Language skills of Reading, Writing, Speaking, Listening, Grammar and Vocabulary which are anchored on 6SMs+CVL, together with our Oral Development Programme [ODP] and Arts Aesthetics Appreciation Programme [AAAP], our pupils will leave the school portals as critical thinkers and discerning readers, confident of self, ready for the next phase of education.